-The Company provides credit to its customers in the normal course of business and, as such, has exposure to credit risk in relation to the collection of trade receivables and due from customers on contract.
-Prior to issuing credit, management reviews the customer, taking into account its financial position, historical experience, and other factors.
-The Company minimizes its credit risk associated with trade receivables and due from customers on contract by maintaining ongoing close contact with customers, by requiring commercial letters of credit, and by reviewing individual account balances, and proactively following up on overdue amounts.
-The Company maintains a provision for credit losses relating to specific losses estimated on individual exposures.
-As at September 30, 2020, the Company has recorded a \$nil (2019 - \$58) provision for expected credit losses.
+The Company provides credit to its customers in the normal course of business and, as such, has exposure to credit risk in relation to the collection of trade receivables, due from customers on contract and loans receivable.
+Prior to issuing credit, management performs due diligence reviewing the customer, taking into account its financial position, historical experience, and other factors.
+The Company minimizes its credit risk associated with trade receivables and due from customers on contract by maintaining ongoing close contact with customers and by reviewing individual account balances, and proactively following up on overdue amounts.
+The Company minimizes credit risk associated with loan receivables by performing due diligence prior to issuing loans, ensures customers are reputable companies, filing a lien on the equipment in the country the machine resides and using the machine equipment as collateral.